yaningchang/Chang_Monaghan_Welbourne_AoA_Paper_for_JML/Simulation2/Model/README.txt

 # -iteration: training times
 # -trained_weight: load the trained weight to the model
 #######################################################################################################
-To train the model, enter the following command in the unix-like terminal with Mikenet installed:
+To train the model, enter the following command in a unix or mac terminal:
+Note: We have provided two different sets of executiable files for linux and mac.
+Please rename the files before running the following commands. e.g., for the linux terminal: rename random_aoa_pretraining_linux to random_aoa_pretraining

 e.g. pretraining the Ramdom AoA reading model ./random_aoa_pretraining -seed 1 -epsilon 0.05 -iteration 600000